Illinois Early Childhood Senior Leader 2014 Cohort

 “Early childhood education is not baby-sitting: It is an opportunity to expose children to new skills and knowledge and support their social-emotional development.
 It can also provide critical support needed to lift families out of poverty.”

-As a graduate research intern with Illinois Action for Children in 2013, Christine co-authored “Nontraditional Work Hours Influence Child Care Choices for Working Families.”
+As a graduate research intern with Illinois Action for Children in 2013, she co-authored “Nontraditional Work Hours Influence Child Care Choices for Working Families.”
 At the Latino Policy Forum, she completed a policy brief synthesizing best practices for teachers and administrators in preparing Latino children for the transition from early childhood programs to kindergarten.
-She is scheduled to present her brief in March at the 35th Annual Illinois ASCD Statewide Conference for Pre-Kindergarten And Kindergarten Educators.
+In 2016, she presented her brief at the 35th Annual Illinois ASCD Statewide Conference for Pre-Kindergarten And Kindergarten Educators.
 She also has written blogs discussing the Illinois Early Childhood Fellowship and her experience transitioning from direct service to public policy.
 In addition, Christine drafted two fact sheets about the increase in English learners across the state and the implications of stagnant investment of bilingual education in Illinois.

 Council for a Strong America